isabella232/advertising-cloud.en/help/integrations/analytics/prerequisites.md

 ## Requirements for Reporting Advertising Cloud Data in [!DNL Analytics]

+* Either of the following:
+  * Adobe Experience Platform Web SDK: `alloy.js`
   * Experience Cloud Identity Service: `visitorAPI.js` version 2.0 or higher
 * Any version of Adobe Analytics (including [!DNL Prime], [!DNL Premium], or [!DNL Ultimate])
 * Adobe Analytics: `appMeasurement.js` version 2.1 or higher

 >[!TIP]
 >
->To improve data fidelity, use the most recent version of the Experience Cloud Identity Service with CNAME support, as well as the most recent version of Analytics AppMeasurement for JavaScript.
+>To improve data fidelity, use the most recent version of each library.

 ## Requirements for Sharing Analytics Segments with Advertising Cloud